Tawfiq Canaan: Early life

-Born in the village of Beit Jala in Palestine during the rule of the Ottoman Empire, Canaan studied as a child at the Schneller School, founded by German missionaries in nearby Jerusalem.
+Canaan was born in the village of Beit Jala in Palestine during the rule of the Ottoman Empire.
+As a child, he studied at the Schneller School, an institution founded by German missionaries in nearby Jerusalem.
 His father, Bechara, who was also schooled there, founded the first Lutheran church, YMCA, and co-ed school in Beit Jala and the first Arab pastor for the German Protestant Palestine Mission.
 His mother, Katharina, was raised in a German orphanage in Beirut and met Bechara while working at a hospital in Jerusalem.

-In 1898–99, Canaan went to Beirut to study medicine at the Syrian Protestant College (today the American University of Beirut).
+In 1898–99, Canaan went to Beirut to study medicine at the Syrian Protestant College.
 Obliged to work while studying as his father died of pneumonia shortly after his arrival, he graduated with distinction in 1905.
 His valedictory speech, "Modern Treatment", was likely his first published piece and broached the use of serums, animal organs and X-rays.

 Canaan attributed his love of, interest in, and dedication to the people, culture and land of Palestine to his upbringing and the influence of his father who regularly took the family with him on his trips around the country.
 In the Jerusalem Quarterly, Khaled Nashef suggests Canaan's knowledge of nature in Palestine as exhibited in writings such as "Plant-lore in Palestinian Superstition" (1928) among others were informed by these trips.